Ron Duguay: Return to the Rangers

 Duguay re-signed with the Rangers in the summer of 1987.

-It was towards the end of his second stint with the Rangers that Duguay was sent to the minors for the first time, playing two games with the Colorado Rangers of the IHL.
+It was towards the end of his second stint with the Rangers that Duguay was sent to the minors for the first time, playing two games with the Colorado Rangers of the International Hockey League (IHL).

 Los Angeles Kings

 After briefly returning to the Rangers, Duguay finished his NHL career with the Los Angeles Kings in 1988–89.
-An attempted comeback with the Toronto Maple Leafs in 1990, as well as one with the Tampa Bay Lightning, where Phil Esposito was the general manager in 1992 was not successful.
+Attempted comebacks with the Toronto Maple Leafs in 1990, as well as with the Tampa Bay Lightning, where Phil Esposito was the general manager in 1992, were not successful.

-Minor league career as player and coach
+Post-NHL career

 San Diego Gulls

 Duguay's career continued in the minor leagues for a few years after his final NHL season.
-He played 22 games in Europe with Mannheim ERC (German Bundesliga) during the 1989–90 season, then returned to the United States where he played two seasons in the IHL with the San Diego Gulls.
-Following the 1991–92 season he retired, but three years later resumed playing, again, for the San Diego Gulls, who were now members of the WCHL.
-Duguay explained that he was inspired to return to hockey to help the then injury-riddled team; he also said that he wanted his children, who had been too young to see him play in the NHL, to see him in action.
+He played 22 games in Europe with Mannheim ERC of the German Bundesliga during the 1989–90 season, then returned to the United States where he played two seasons in the IHL with the San Diego Gulls.
+Following the 1991–92 season he retired, but three years later resumed playing, again, for the new incarnation of the San Diego Gulls, who were now members of the West Coast Hockey League (WCHL).
+Duguay explained that he was inspired to return to playing to help the then injury-riddled team; he also said that he wanted his children, who had been too young to see him play in the NHL, to see him in action.

-Duguay finished the 1995–96 season with the Gulls, scoring eight goals and nine assists in only 12 games.
+Duguay finished the 1995–96 season with the Gulls, recording eight goals and nine assists in 12 games.
 Over the next two seasons, Duguay played in just five games for the Gulls.
-In 1998–99 he jumped to the Jacksonville Lizard Kings of the (ECHL), but skated in just one game before commencing his second retirement.
+In 1998–99, he joined to the Jacksonville Lizard Kings of the (East Coast Hockey League), but skated in just one game before commencing his second retirement.

 Jacksonville Barracudas

-In 2003, he joined the Jacksonville Barracudas, then playing in the Atlantic Coast Hockey League.
+In 2003, he joined the Jacksonville Barracudas, then playing in the Atlantic Coast Hockey League (ACHL).
 Duguay played six games as a Barracudas forward, then took over as the team's head coach.
-In the 2003–2004 season Duguay led the Barracudas, now playing in the World Hockey Association 2, to the league's best record and playoff championship.
-In 2004 the Barracudas joined the newly formed Southern Professional Hockey League.
-With Duguay as coach, the Barracudas' overall record over 3 seasons was 92–92–0–3 with a 6–3 playoff record.
+In the 2003–04 season Duguay led the Barracudas, now playing in the World Hockey Association 2, to the league's best record and playoff championship.
+In 2004, the Barracudas joined the newly-formed Southern Professional Hockey League (SPHL).
+With Duguay as coach, the Barracudas' overall record over parts of three seasons was 92–92–0–3 with a 6–3 playoff record.
 Duguay resigned as coach after an unsuccessful 2005–06 season, in which more than 50 different players left the team as it finished with a 15–39–0–2 record.
 On his resignation, he told the Florida Times-Union that he was "tired."